chenrui333/rules_avro/README.md

 avro_java_library(name, srcs, strings, encoding)
 ```

+Same as above except
+  * instead of `avro_tools`, provide `avro_libs` as a dict(core, tools) of Labels for the avro libraries.
+    * See tests for an example the re-uses the downloaded library explicitly
-Same as above except that the outputs include those provided by `java_library` rules.
+  * the outputs include those provided by `java_library` rules.

 Meetup 2017